rethinkdb/rethinkdb/NOTES.md

 * Changed the update check to use an encrypted https connection (#3988, #4643)
 * Fixed access to `https` sources in `r.http` on OS X (#3112)
 * Fixed an `Unexpected exception` error (#4758)
-* Fixed a `Guarantee failed: [pair.second]` crash that could occurr during resharding (#4774)
+* Fixed a `Guarantee failed: [pair.second]` crash that could occur during resharding (#4774)
 * Fixed a bug that caused some queries to not report an error when interrupted (#4762)
 * Added a new `"_debug_recommit"` recovery option to `emergency_repair` (#4720)